EmbroidePy/pyembroidery/README.md

 * `tie_on`
 * `tie_off`
 * `explicit_trim`
-* `strip_speeds`
+* `writes_speeds`
 * `translate`
 * `scale`
 * `rotate`
 * `encode`
-* `stable`

-The max_stitch, max_jump, full_jump, needle_count, thread_change_command, and sequin_contingency properties are appended by default depending on the format being writing to.
+The max_stitch, max_jump, full_jump, needle_count, thread_change_command, and sequin_contingency properties are appended by default depending on the format being written.
 For example, DST files support a maximum stitch length of 12.1mm, and this is set automatically.
-If you set these explicitly, (eg:`{"max_stitch": 2000}`) they will override those values.
-If you override them in ways that cannot be accounted for by the reader/writer or if you disable the encoder (`{"encode": False}`), it may raise and uncaught issue.
-During conversions, if you disable the stablizer for conversions `{"stable": False}`, it may have less defined behavior.
-And may may have undefined behavior between specific different formats.
+If you set these explicitly, (eg:`{"max_stitch": 2000}`) they will override format values.
+If overridden or if you disable the encoder (`{"encode": False}`) and the pattern contains values that cannot be accounted for by the reader/writer, it may raise and uncaught issue.

 `translate`, `scale` and `rotate` occur in that order.
-If you need finer grain control over these they can be modified on the fly with middle-level commands.
+If you need finer grain control over these they can be modified on the fly with middle-level commands. `pattern.add_command(MATRIX_TRANSLATE, 40, 40)`

 `long_stitch_contingency` sets the contingency protocol for when a stitch is longer than the format can encode and how to deal with that event.